New analyses with Microsoft Power BI

 Power BI has been around for a few years and some schools have already been using it.
 As an analysis tool, it’s very easy to create insightful graphs.

 For SIMS users, the hard bit is exporting the data from SIMS and getting it in the right format to be used in Power BI.
 So Capita have released a set of batch files and SIMS reports designed to make the process of exporting from SIMS and importing into Power BI much simpler.

 Capita are calling the resources ‘SIMS Consolidated Reporting’ and they include routines to extract data from primary schools, secondary schools and MATs.

 The MAT version of the resources extracts data from each school in the MAT and allows you to create analyses that span every school in the MAT.

 The analyses can also be amended to include your school’s own assessment data.
 The routines even allow for a degree of automation, so schools can update their analyses on a nightly basis.

-If you want to see examples of the analyses, sign up for the special Capita mailing list here: https://www.capita-sims.co.uk/form/sims-consolidated-reporting-tria
+I’ve included some examples of the analyses that come with the resources and you can sign up for the special Capita mailing list here: https://www.capita-sims.co.uk/form/sims-consolidated-reporting-tria

 You can read Capita’s blurb here: https://www.capita-sims.co.uk/sims-consolidated-reporting.
 At the bottom of the page you’ll find a link to a recorded webinar by Capita’s John Christian which is highly recommended.